MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plugin-multiple-operation.md

 ## Handling Exceptions

-All errors that occur withing plug-ins should be returned using [InvalidPluginExecutionException](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException).
+All errors that occur within plug-ins should be returned using [InvalidPluginExecutionException](xref:Microsoft.Xrm.Sdk.InvalidPluginExecutionException).
 More information: [Use InvalidPluginExecutionException in plug-ins and workflow activities](best-practices/business-logic/use-invalidpluginexecutionexception-plugin-workflow-activities.md)

 When you throw an exception for steps registered on the `CreateMultiple` and `UpdateMultiple` messages, you should specify which record caused the plug-in to fail.
 To capture this information, you need to use one of these constructors: